 Although some of Lodz’s treasures may be hidden there’s no need to scour the streets for good grub!
 The best restaurants are all situated around Piotrkowska or in the Manufaktura complex.
 Some of the city’s more elegant places are Karczma u Chochoła, where huge servings of traditional Polish cuisine include helpings of wild boar, Ganesh, a superior curry house, and Varoska, a very popular Hungarian option where you’ll need to book ahead for the weekend.
 Also worth tucking into is the chicken in honey and ginger sauce at the Jewish restaurant, Anatewka, and the mouthwatering pizza at Pizzeria Incentro , recommended by Poland’s top food critic.

 So good it’s worth mentioning twice, the Lodz Kaliska Pub comes replete with art-bedecked walls, frequent live music shows and a chattering film school crowd.
 (The success of Kaliska led to the opening of a sister bar in Krakow, equally tantalising in its decor).
-Another no-nonsense, freshly designed cafe is Freedom Coffee and Bar with a summer patio and view onto Plac Wolnosci, whilst Pub Peron 6 has live music and 35 kinds of beer, Jazzga features experimental jazz and electronic music nights and Bagdad Cafe hoasts popular reggae, soul and electro parties.
-For weekend dance madness try OIOM club or Opium.
-New clubs are constantly opening like Improwizacja Jazz Lounge or the great FabrYSCENA music and art in another old factory, or the recently relocated gay club Narraganset.
+Another no-nonsense, freshly designed cafe is Freedom Coffee and Bar with a summer patio and view onto Plac Wolnosci, whilst Pub Peron 6 has live music and 35 kinds of beer.
+For something a bit wilder Bagdad Cafe hosts popular reggae, soul and electro parties, whilst you can delve into the city’s gay scene by calling by at Narraganset.

 Lodz is almost exactly placed in the centre of Poland and is a good base for discovering places like Czestochowa or a day-trip to Warsaw.
 There is a very comfortable high-speed train to Warsaw taking 1.5 hour and Ryanair flies frequently to various UK airports, including Stansted London.
 Jetair fly to Warsaw and Vienna.

-For more Lodz goodness check Lodz City Guide blog, the official website, Lodz4you, and Lodz 2016 – a guide to Lodz’s progress to European capital of Culture.
+For more Lodz goodness check Lodz City Guide blog, the official website or Lodz4you.
 Use It is the best downloadable map, with entertaining texts by Cool Kids of Death band member Kuba Wandachowicz.

 Hard Copy & Silver Screen